nbbrd/java-service-util/README.md

 ## @ServiceDefinition
 The `@ServiceDefinition` annotation **generates a specialized service loader** that enforces a specific usage.
 It generates boilerplate code, thus reducing bugs and improving code coherence.
+It also improves documentation by declaring services explicitly.

 Current features:
 - generates a specialized service loader with the following properties: